-One primary concern I had after graduating college was this: How will I continue to learn and expand my knowledge without going to class, listening to lectures and writing papers?
-I knew I wasn’t going to graduate school, but instead heading straight into the workforce.
+One primary concern I had after graduating college was this: How will I continue to learn and expand my knowledge without going to class, listening to lectures, and writing papers?
+I knew I wasn’t going to graduate school but heading straight into the workforce.

 So how would I be able to learn anything new outside of my career without education there to help?
-One of the most convenient ways to make sure your knowledge doesn’t become stagnant is to watch TED Talks!
-And we have eight TED Talks we think all women should watch in their 20’s.
+One of the most convenient ways to ensure your knowledge doesn’t become stagnant is to watch TED Talks!
+And we have eight TED Talks we think all women should watch in their 20s.

 1. “Why 30 is not the new 20” by Meg Jay

-“Claiming your 20’s is one of the simplest, yet most transformative, things you can do for work, for your happiness; maybe even for the world.”
+“Claiming your 20s is one of the simplest, yet most transformative, things you can do for work, your happiness, maybe even the world.”

-The first on the list of TED Talks every woman should watch in her 20’s is by Meg Jay.
-She provides a bold and empowering message in this talk that all twentysomethings need to hear.
+The first on the list of TED Talks every woman should watch in her 20s is by Meg Jay.
+In this talk, she provides a bold and empowering message that all twentysomethings need to hear.

-Despite what society may say about your 30’s being the point in your life where you start to settle into your career, get married and have children; Meg begs to differ.
-Rather than cruise through your 20’s on autopilot and then take hold of the wheel when you blow out 30 candles, Meg suggests that we should take advantage of these formative years that have such a giant impact on the rest of our lives.
+Despite what society may say about your 30s being the point where you start to settle into your career, get married, and have children, Meg begs to differ.
+Rather than cruise through your 20s on autopilot and then take hold of the wheel when you blow out 30 candles, Meg suggests that we should take advantage of these formative years that have a giant impact on the rest of our lives.

-She offers three valuable pieces of advice to make the most of our 20’s.
-Get some identity capital; AKA does something that adds value to who you are.
-Whether that be volunteering or taking that fantastic cross-country job.
+She offers three valuable pieces of advice to make the most of our 20s.
+First, get some identity capital; AKA does something that adds value to who you are, whether volunteering or taking that fantastic cross-country job.

 Lastly, pick your family.
-Meg makes a powerful statement when she says, “Picking your family is about consciously choosing who and what you want rather than just making it work or killing time with whoever happens to be choosing you.”
+Meg makes a powerful statement: “Picking your family is about consciously choosing who and what you want rather than just making it work or killing time with whoever happens to be choosing you.”
 Check out Meg’s book, The Defining Decade, below.

 2. “Why we have too few women leaders” by Sheryl Sandberg

-In her first TED Talk appearance, Sheryl Sandberg made the bold decision to talk about her experience as one of the few women at the C-level of business.
-And it is definitely a TED talk every woman in her 20’s should watch.
+In her first TED Talk appearance, Sheryl Sandberg boldly decided to talk about her experience as one of the few women at the C-level of business.
+And it is a TED talk every woman in her 20s should watch.

-She points out that while women have come a long way regarding career choices, rights, and equality; we still have a long way to go.
-The statistics for women in leadership positions globally is saddening.
-It is a must on our list of TED Talks every woman should watch in her 20’s.
+She points out that while women have come a long way regarding career choices, rights, and equality, we still have a long way to go.
+The statistics for women in leadership positions globally are saddening.
+However, it is a must on our list of TED Talks every woman should watch in her 20s.

 The primary way Sheryl suggests fixing this problem?
 Making sure women stay in the workforce.
-And also so that they don’t drop out before they have the opportunity to make it to the top tier of corporations.
+And also so they don’t drop out before they can make it to the top tier of corporations.

 3. “How to find work you love” by Scott Dinsmore

 “The first part of this three-step passionate work framework is becoming a self-expert and understanding yourself.
-Because if you don’t know what you’re looking for, you’re never going to find it.”
+Because if you don’t know what you’re looking for, you’ll never find it.”

-While Scott, is the only guy on our list of TED talks every woman should watch in her 20’s, his message is for everyone.
+While Scott is the only guy on our list of TED talks every woman should watch in her 20s, his message is for everyone.
 Do you ever feel unhappy in your current job?
-Scott Dinsmore was in a similar situation but rather than sticking with a job that made him miserable, he quit and dedicated the next four years on discovering how to find work that was personally fulfilling and meaningful.
+Scott Dinsmore was in a similar situation, but rather than sticking with a job that made him miserable, he quit and dedicated the next four years to discovering how to find personally fulfilling and meaningful work.

 Don’t feel too alone if you are unsatisfied with your job.
 Did you know that 80% of people don’t enjoy their work, according to research conducted by Deloitte?
 Scott emphasizes that you don’t have to strive to change the world like Gandhi or Steve Jobs.
-But instead just do something that matters to you and makes the impact that only you are capable of producing.
+But instead, do something that matters to you and makes an impact only you can produce.

 4. “How to stop screwing yourself over” by Mel Robbins

-“If you have one of those impulses that are pulling you; if you don’t marry it with an action within 5 seconds, you pull the emergency break and kill the idea.”
+“If you have one of those impulses pulling you, if you don’t marry it with an action within 5 seconds, you pull the emergency break and kill the idea.”

 I had never heard of Mel Robbins before watching this talk; however, I don’t believe I will soon forget her.
-Her brash and honest style of talking is refreshing and is kinda the kick in the butt we need sometimes.
+Her bold and honest style of talking is refreshing and is kind of the kick in the butt we need sometimes.

-The entire talk is centered on the fact that a third of Americans feel dissatisfied with their lives right now.
-And Mel’s solution is being a little selfish.
-And digging deep to think about what you want and motivating yourself to get it.
+The entire talk is centered on the fact that a third of Americans are dissatisfied with their lives.
+And Mel’s solution is being a little selfish, digging deep to think about what you want, and motivating yourself to get it.

-If you ever think to yourself, “I’d love to get healthier” or “I would love to have a better relationship with my parents,” Mel might just be that extra push you need to get what you want.
-During her talk, she fills you in on the chances of you being born at the exact moment in time you were; which is one in four trillion!
+If you ever think, “I’d love to get healthier” or “I would love to have a better relationship with my parents,” Mel might be that extra push you need to get what you want.
+During her talk, she fills you in on the chances of you being born at the exact moment you were, which is one in four trillion!